This is the editing server. Do not link to this page or any page that starts with cmstest.gannon.edu.

 In many ways the square supervisor is the most important of all.
 He or she is responsible for recording everything: 1) the sequence of excavation, 2) the description of all walls, objects, soil, and 3) the inventory of buckets of pottery, soil samples, lithic, floral and faunal remains.
 In general, the square supervisor records all observations concerning the associations between the architectural and material remains.
 The square supervisor draws plans and balk sections of the square as well.
 From the reports of the square supervisors, the field supervisors write their field reports.
 It is on the basis of field reports that the directors then can begin seeing associations and relationships across the mound.
 The ultimate goal of this is the publication of final reports.

 Archaeologists excavate to resolve problems or questions about the past.
 Geomorphological studies and other types of archaeological work are also a means to understanding the past.
 As to which method you use, it depends on what kinds of questions you are asking and what your research design is.
-This project originally set out to study sedentism in the EB IV period, which as noted above, was thought to be a period of nomadism and no permanent settlements.
+This project originally set out to study sedentism in the EB IV period, which as noted above, was thought to be a period of nomadism with no permanent settlements.
 Our working hypothesis was that sedentary people also were part of the EB IV culture.
 Thus the site of Khirbat Iskandar was chosen to test that hypothesis, since it appeared to be a tell site with much EB IV pottery on the surface.
 If you are wondering why this particular site was chosen, remember that earlier studies of the site by Glueck and Parr demonstrated its importance for EB IV.

 Since excavation is destruction, it is necessary to use correct methodology to retrieve as much information as possible and to document everything.
 Documentation includes photography and drawing plans and sections.
 Today most digs take three types of pictures, color slides, black and white photos, and digital photos.
 Digital photos can then be downloaded to a computer.